Home

 Most Definitely!

-Working at a “healthy” smoothie bar, I noticed that most of the smoothies contained honey and fruit with lots of added sugar and syrups.
-The fruit smoothies were extremely high in refined sugars.
+Working at a “healthy” smoothie bar, I noticed that most of the smoothies contained quite a bit of honey plus fruit swimming in lots of added sugar/syrups.
+In all honesty... the fruit smoothies were extremely high in refined sugars.
 Unsweetened fruit was available.
-Unfortunately, many of the customers did not know about that option.
+Unfortunately, most of the customers did not know about that option.

 One cup of strawberries in syrup contains 234 calories, and 55.4 grams of sugar!
 But when you take 1 cup of fresh, sliced strawberries you get 53 calories and 8 grams of sugar.